Who Won ‘Dancing With The Stars’ 2017 Tonight? ‘DWTS’ Finale Results Here

 There was one more night of dancing to get through on Dancing with the Stars Season 25 tonight, as the final three couples took on two more performances before the winner of Dancing with the Stars 2017 was crowned.
-It was a Christmas spectacular tonight, but who won Dancing with the Stars 2017 tonight?
+It was a Christmas spectacular tonight, but who won Dancing with the Stars 2017?
 Find out the DWTS finale results below in our Dancing with the Stars 2017 spoilers.

 Last night on Dancing with the Stars Season 25, the finals began and the four couples took on two routines: a redemption dance, which had the couples dancing one of their previous routines to improve upon their first score, and the freestyle dances.
 It was a fun night of performances — including an emotional performance by guest judge Julianne Hough — but it all ended with one last elimination.
 Drew Scott and Emma Slater were eliminated, as three couples moved on to tonight.